-\\Students without a background in political science should select this option and take POLS 100-3 (Contemporary Political Issues) as the alternate.
+Note: Students without a background in political science should take POLS 100-3 (Contemporary Political Issues) in meeting the Social Science Breadth Requirements.

 \Important: Courses with an asterisk (\) have prerequisites not taken in the major requirements; it is the student's responsibility to ensure that they have completed the required prerequisites.